bgamari/ghc-wiki-import/commentary/rts/cmm.md

 We use the C preprocessor on `.cmm` files, making extensive use of macros to make writing this low-level code a bit less tedious and error-prone.
 Most of our C-- macros are in [includes/Cmm.h](/trac/ghc/browser/ghc/includes/Cmm.h).
+One useful fact about the macros is `P_` is an alias for `gcptr`, and you should not use it for non-garbage-collected pointers.